Matthew Mills

 - Advising the landlord of a block of flats in a conservation area on a disputed application to vary the terms of the leases to expand the tenants’ service charge obligations.

 Matthew has frequently appeared in the High Court and County Court on bankruptcy petitions, winding-up petitions and other insolvency matters, including without notice applications.
 He acts for debtors, petitioners and insolvency practitioners.
 In his recent work, Matthew has successfully represented the petitioning creditor in a disputed bankruptcy petition relating to a £2.25 million debt, and obtained orders extending long-running administrations for insolvent companies with over £10 million of assets.
+He also successfully obtained one of the first compensation orders against a disqualified director for making a fraudulent application for a ‘bounce back loan’ during the pandemic.

 During the pandemic, Matthew presented webinars on the latest insolvency cases and limitation periods in insolvency law (see here).